cilium/cilium.io/src/posts/2020-10-09-cilium-in-alibaba-cloud/index.md

   - BPF
   - Alibaba Cloud
 ogImage: ogimage.png
-ogSummary: `
-A couple of weeks ago, the Alibaba team presented details on the new datapath for the Alibaba Cloud during the SIG Cloud-Provider-Alibaba meeting and also published a blog post with the technical architecture.
+ogSummary: "A couple of weeks ago, the Alibaba team presented details on the new datapath for the Alibaba Cloud during the SIG Cloud-Provider-Alibaba meeting and also published a blog post with the technical architecture.
 Guess what, it is all Cilium & eBPF based.
 Alibaba Cloud is not the first cloud provider to directly embed Cilium.
-Recently, Google announced
-the availability of Dataplane V2 based on Cilium & eBPF for GKE and Anthos.
+Recently, Google announced the availability of Dataplane V2 based on Cilium & eBPF for GKE and Anthos.
 What is unique to Alibaba's setup is the use of IPVLAN as we will learn below.
-In this blog post, we will dive into the details of the Terway CNI, the CNI plugin of Alibaba Cloud, and review some of the statements made in the blog post.`
+In this blog post, we will dive into the details of the Terway CNI, the CNI plugin of Alibaba Cloud, and review some of the statements made in the blog post."
 ---

 ![](ogimage.png)